 Decrease in D3 synthesis with age

-The aging of tissues, particularly the epidermis, inevitably leads to a drop in the quantity of vitamin D3 produced by exposure to the sun.
+The aging of tissues, particularly the epidermis, inevitably leads to a decrease in the quantity of vitamin D3 produced by exposure to the sun.

 The same applies if the skin is covered with sunscreen, for example.

-Food supplement rich in vitamin D: to make up for the lack in winter
+Food supplement rich in vitamin D: to fill the gap in winter

-From October to April, exposure to the sun alone is not sufficient to prevent vitamin D deficiency .
-Food can make up for this deficit, but only partially.
+From October to April, sun exposure alone is not enough to prevent vitamin D deficiency .
+Diet can help fill this gap, but only partially.

-This is why it is wise to supplement for at least 6 months per year, and even more for people with low exposure to the sun.
+This is why it is wise to supplement at least 6 months a year, and even more for people with low sun exposure.

 When choosing your supplement, choose vitamin D3 over vitamin D2 .

-Recent studies (those by Dr Laura Tripkovic of the University of Surrey in particular) have demonstrated the greater effectiveness of vitamin D3 in correcting deficiencies: blood levels rise more quickly with D3 supplements than with D2.
+Recent studies (notably those of Dr. Laura Tripkovic of the University of Surrey) have demonstrated the greater effectiveness of vitamin D3 in correcting deficiencies: blood levels rise more quickly with D3 supplements than with D2.

-If in the past it was only available from animal extracts, today there are plant sources of D3: this is the case for our Argalys Essentiels vitamin D3 , extracted from lichen.
+If in the past it was only available from animal extracts, today there are plant sources of D3: this is the case of our vitamin D3 Argalys Essentiels , extracted from lichen.

-Our Essential supplement which covers your daily intake of Vitamin D3:
+Our Essentials supplement which covers your daily intake of Vitamin D3:

 Vitamin D3